Last week, L had his 18 month well visit. It was hard for me.

 On very bad days I feel the reason is that I plain suck at being a SAHM.
 Do I hate the first year so much that I have failed L?
 He isn’t interested in books and won’t let me read to him.
 Maybe he would have been better off being taken care of by someone else while I worked.
 My biggest fear of getting to stay home with L from the start was that I wouldn’t do as good of a job teaching him, playing with him, and interacting with him like my mom did with G.

 But then there’s the floppy arms and legs.
 There’s the complete unwillingness to stand at times.
-This can’t be me.
+This can’t be all in my head.

 Around 18 months a child usually says about 10 words.
 Last night, Mr Boots and I struggled to come up with five L will say on a consistent basis.